Goeppertia

 Goeppertia is a genus of flowering plants in the family Marantaceae, native to the New World Tropics.
 It contains 243 accepted species, many of which were until recently assigned to Calathea.
 It was first described by Nees von Esenbeck in 1831, who erroneously erected another genus Goeppertia in 1836, which has now been synonymized with Endlicheria.
 In 1862 August Grisebach described another genus Goeppertia; this has now been synonymized with Bisgoeppertia.

 The genus name of Goeppertia is in honour of Heinrich Göppert (1800–1884), a German botanist and paleontologist.

+Goeppertia can be easily distinguished from Calathea by the rosette-shaped flowers on Goeppertia, where Calathea has more of a ladder structure for its blooms.